joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5924458/2024/11/15/nba-overreactions-darius-garland-cavaliers-karl-anthony-towns/

 **Putin Talks With German Chancellor, Breaking Ice With the West**\
 `The hourlong call centered on what German officials said was a push to end the war in Ukraine.
-It was the first in two years between Mr. Putin and Chancellor Olaf Scholz`\
+It was the first in two years between Mr. Putin and Chancellor Olaf Scholz.`\
 https://nytimes.com/2024/11/15/world/europe/scholz-putin-russia-germany-call.html

 **Don’t Blame Biden for Trump’s Victory**\